 Once you’re done collaging, click Edit in the top toolbar to open your masterpiece in the Editor to add spiffy effects to the entire collage.
 We prettied this design up with Intrepid.

 Tip: Only want an effect on one image, instead of the whole shebang?
-If you’re a Premium member, you can hover over the upper left corner of the image and click the Effect button.
+Just hover over the upper left corner of the image and click the Effect button.
 Boom!
 An Edit image palette opens, offering the top six effects and and a button to take you on a quick round trip to the Editor and back for alllllll the editing magic.

 Start your free trial!